• Recipes

 What does matcha taste like?

 Matcha imparts a deliciously earthy, grassy tea flavor and bright green color to baked goods.
 It adds a lovely complexity to sweet dishes that breaks up any overly sweet flavors, and it complements flavors like dark chocolate, vanilla, lemon, mint, berries, and ginger.
-The earthy flavor of matcha is a perfect fit for these soft matcha chocolate chip cookies!
+The earthy flavor of matcha is a perfect fit for these soft matcha chocolate chip cookies -- if it's your first time baking with matcha, you're in for a treat!

 ingredients for matcha chocolate chip cookies in prep bowls